The contact mapping class group and rational unknots in lens spaces: Background and preliminary results

 \begin{theorem}[Gluck \cite{Gluck:S1xS2}, see also Hatcher \cite{Hatcher:S1xS2}] The mapping class group of $S^1 \times S^2$ is

 \end{theorem}

 We define a \dfn{positively oriented core} of $S^1 \times S^2$ to be

 and $-K$ to be its orientation reversal and call it a \dfn{negatively oriented core}.
 Notice that $K$ and $-K$ are not smoothly isotopic to each other.
 Chen, Ding and Li \cite{CDL:knots1s2} classified Legendrian representatives of the oriented core in the standard contact structure $\xi_{std}$ on $S^1 \times S^2$ up to Legendrian isotopy.
 Notice that the core is not (rationally) null-homologous, so the (rational) Thurston--Bennequin invariant is not well-defined.
-However, since $e(\xi_{std})=0$, the contact structure is trivial as a plane field, so the rotation number is well-defined.
+However, since $e(\xi_{std})=0$, the contact structure is trivial as a plane field, so the rotation number is well-defined once we fix a trivialization of $\xi_{std}$.
+The following theorem (and all other statements considering $S^1 \times S^2$) does not depend on the choice of the trivialization.

 \begin{theorem}[Chen--Ding--Li \cite{CDL:knots1s2}] The oriented core in the standard contact structure $\xi_{std}$ on $S^1 \times S^2$ is Legendrian simple: any two Legendrian representatives are Legendrian isotopic if they have the same orientation and the same rotation number. \end{theorem}